Extrapolation to product Morrey-Herz spaces and applications: Introduction

-In addition to the function spaces above mentioned, the classical Herz space $K_{p,q}^{\alpha}(\R^n)$ is also considered.
-In 1968, to study the Fourier series and the Fourier transform, the classical Herz spaces were introduced by Herz \cite{Herz1968}.
-The classical Herz spaces are extensions of Lebesgue spaces.
-A number of important properties of Lebesgue spaces such as the boundedness of singular integral operators, the mapping properties of fractional integral operators, the complex interpolation and the Hausdorff-Young inequalities had been extended to Herz spaces, see \cite{Fei2008,Ho2019_1,Lu1996}.
-In\cite{Ra2009,Ra2012}, the solutions of partial differential equations are also studied using Herz spaces $K_{p,q}^{\alpha}(\R^n)$.
-Readers can be referred to \cite{Lu2008} for the details of the classical Herz spaces $K_{p,q}^{\alpha}(\R^n)$.
+In addition to the aforementioned function spaces, the classical Herz space \( K_{p,q}^{\alpha}(\mathbb{R}^n) \) is also of interest.
+Introduced by Herz in 1968 \cite{Herz1968} to study Fourier series and Fourier transform, classical Herz spaces serve as extensions of Lebesgue spaces.
+Numerous significant properties of Lebesgue spaces, such as the boundedness of singular integral operators, the mapping properties of fractional integral operators, complex interpolation, and Hausdorff-Young inequalities, have been extended to Herz spaces; refer to \cite{Fei2008, Ho2019_1, Lu1996}.
+In works like \cite{Ra2009, Ra2012}, solutions of partial differential equations are also investigated using Herz spaces \( K_{p,q}^{\alpha}(\mathbb{R}^n) \).
+For detailed information regarding classical Herz spaces \( K_{p,q}^{\alpha}(\mathbb{R}^n) \), readers may refer to \cite{Lu2008}.

-To unify Morrey spaces and Herz spaces, classical Morrey-Herz spaces $MK_{p,q}^{\alpha,\lambda}(\R^n)$ in \cite{Lu2005} is introduced and studied.
-After in see \cite{Ab.2021,Shi2009}, Morrey-Herz spaces were proved to be proper generalizations of Morrey spaces and Herz spaces to study the boundedness of integral operators in harmonic analysis.
-Recently, Morrey-Herz spaces were also extended to the variable setting, see also \cite{Dri2016,Izuki2010}.
+To amalgamate Morrey spaces and Herz spaces, classical Morrey-Herz spaces \( MK_{p,q}^{\alpha,\lambda}(\mathbb{R}^n) \) were introduced and investigated in \cite{Lu2005}.
+Subsequently, in works such as \cite{Ab.2021, Shi2009}, Morrey-Herz spaces were demonstrated to be appropriate generalizations of both Morrey spaces and Herz spaces, facilitating the study of the boundedness of integral operators in harmonic analysis.
+Moreover, Morrey-Herz spaces have recently been extended to the variable setting, as evidenced by works like \cite{Dri2016, Izuki2010}.

 In 1982, Fefferman and Stein \cite{Fe.1982} introduced the bi-parameter singular integral operator and established its boundedness on weighted product Lebesgue spaces.
 This result initiated the study of bi-parameter operators and bi-parameter function spaces in harmonic analysis, see \cite{Chen2020,Fe.1987,Hong2018} for more results on the bi-parameter theory.